Along with all of his other accomplishments, Harvey Cushing, M.D. was awarded the 1926 Pulitzer Prize for his biography of what famous physician?

 Participants in the History of Medicine Society’s Second Annual Trivia Night attempted to answer these questions and more!
 On January 14, 2015, Ally Hertz MSIV quizzed three teams on their knowledge of medical history and medical popular culture.
 Six rounds of questions, as well as a halftime bonus and a final question, challenged UT Health Science Center students, faculty, retired faculty, staff, and guests.

 Using some creative strategies, the Green Team came from behind to triumph on the final question by putting four significant medical advancements in the correct chronological order.
 Congratulations to the members of the winning team: Adelita Cantu, Ph.D., Jack Flores MSII, Eithan Kotkowski MSII, Michael “Bo” Still MSII, Becky Still, and Lisa Matye Finnie, MLS!

-For more information on the History of Medicine Society, contact Lisa Matye Finnie, Special Collections Librarian, at (210) 567-2406 or firstname.lastname@example.org.
+For more information on the activities of the History of Medicine Society, contact Lisa Matye Finnie, Special Collections Librarian, at firstname.lastname@example.org or 210-567-2406.